Employee Resignation Announcement (with Email Samples)

 Dear (Organization or Department Name),

 We are very appreciative of all the hard work (Employee Name) has done over the past (X) years, and we wish (Him/Her/They) the best.
-As of (Leave Date), please reach out to (Temporary Replacement) with any questions until we are able to fill the open position.
+As of (Leave Date), please contact (Temporary Replacement) with any questions until we can fill the open position.

 Thank you, (Your Name and Title)